jeremysmai/phantominc/README.md

 #### Websites
 [Personalized Palates](https://www.personalizedpalates.com) - A unique service offered by a family member, site for public

+[JNM Consulting](https://jnmconsulting.org/) - A joint venture into software and hardware development, and automation

 [VivTheGoat](https://github.com/jeremysmai/Vivthegoat) - Upcoming project soon to be released onto the world, watch out

 #### Software
+[Soft Bundle](https://github.com/jeremysmai/JDsSoftBundle) - A complete list of all recommended software for all three major platforms.

 [Mac Bundle](https://github.com/jeremysmai/JDsMacBundle) - List of Must have Mac Apps, helpful with a fresh install.

 [Linux Bundle](https://github.com/jeremysmai/JDsLinuxBundle) - List of must have linux applications and utilities.